-After devouring the great serpent, the first woman became pregnant.
+After devouring the serpent, the First Woman became pregnant.
 She soon gave birth to twins—a boy and a girl—who became the ancestors of the Paiwan people.

-Legend has it that one day in the distant past, the sun came down to earth and laid two eggs.
-One of these sun-eggs was golden-yellow in colour, while the other was sky-blue.
+In the distant past, the sun came down to earth and laid two eggs.
+One of these sun-eggs was a golden colour, while the other was sky-blue.

-After the eggs were safely laid, the sun named the pit viper known as the Hundred-Pacer as the eggs’ guardian.
+After the eggs were safely laid, the sun named a pit viper known as the Hundred-Pacer as the eggs’ guardian.
 The viper wrapped itself around to sun-eggs and vigilantly watched over them.

 Another version of the story tells of four eggs being born from the Sun.

 Two of these were guarded by a giant green serpent and out of them emerged the ancestors of Paiwan commoners.
 The other two were guarded by the Hundred-Pacer, out of which emerged the aristocrats of Paiwan society.

 A long time ago, in the Austronesian settlement of Kumauan in southern Taiwan, there lived a goddess.

 One day, as the goddess headed toward a nearby lake to fetch some drinking water, she noticed two serpent eggs lying upon the grass near her path.
 One was born to the Hundred-Pacer and the other to a Brown Spotted Pit Viper.
 The goddess picked up the eggs and took them home with her.